-England's longest hiking trail, and one of its most popular — the South West Coast Path runs 630 miles along the sea from Somerset to Dorset, including the coasts of Devon and Cornwall.
+England's longest hiking trail — and one of its most popular — the South West Coast Path runs 630 miles along the sea from Somerset to Dorset, including the coasts of Devon and Cornwall.

 The museum explains how underwater telegraph cables were made possible thanks to a new insulating material (a resin from a Malaysian tree called gutta-percha), how the cables were even more heavily armored in shallower water (where they could be damaged by the anchors of passing ships), and how ruptured cables were repaired in the briny deep.
 Ask about the worthwhile once-hourly presentation about underwater telegraphy, which helps bring the place to life.
 The tunnels are furnished as they would have been during wartime, when they protected England's very precious connection to the world.